 Once you have made your decision to have a total knee replacement, you should contact our Surgery Coordinator, Renee Wood at 910-295-0224.
-She will help you choose a surgery date and will also schedule you for a presurgery appointment with my Physician's Assistant: Michelle (Shelley) Moore.
+She will help you choose a surgery date and will also schedule you for a pre-surgery appointment with my Physician's Assistant: Michelle (Shelley) Moore.
 This pre-surgery appointment with Michelle is mandatory for surgery.
 The time you must wait for your surgery is variable depending on the surgery schedule and your other medical conditions.
 We will make every attempt to schedule the surgery at your convenience.
-Renee can answer many questions about preparation for surgery, the pre-operative sequence of events, and insurance matters.
+Renee can answer many questions about preparation for surgery, the pre-operative sequence of events, inpatient vs. outpatient total knee replacement and insurance matters.

-It is important to have a physical examination by your primary care physician/internist and/or cardiologist (if you have any cardiac history at all) prior to your total knee replacement surgery.
+It is important to have a physical examination by your primary care physician/internist and/or cardiologist (if your have cardiac disease of any type) prior to your total knee replacement surgery.
 Since this is a serious operation, you should be in your best medical health with all medical problems under good control.
 If you have had a recent physical examination it may not be necessary to have a new examination.

 Once you have discussed your upcoming knee replacement with your primary care physician and/or cardiologist they will then mail or fax the results of your examination and tests results to our office.
 It is preferable that these documents are received by our office prior to your pre-surgery appointment with Michelle.
 Additionally, we request that your dental health be at its optimum.
-We must ensure that you do not have any active oral/dental infection prior to joint replacement surgery, and therefore require that you see your dentist and undergo evaluation.
+We must ensure that you do not have any active oral/dental infection prior to joint replacement surgery, and therefore require that if you have any teeth in your mouth you see a dentist and undergo evaluation.
 Your dentist may also mail or fax results of your examination to our office prior to your admission to the hospital.

-We will provide you with a letter to give to your primary care provider/other medical providers detailing our plans to proceed with surgery.
+We will provide you with a letter to give to your primary care provider/ other medical providers detailing our plans to proceed with surgery.
 It is your responsibility to make certain your pre-operative primary care physician, cardiology, and dental appointments are completed prior to surgery.

-As mentioned above, at the time our surgery coordinator schedules your knee replacement she will also be scheduled an in depth preoperative history and physical examination with my Physician's Assistant, Michelle Moore (Shelley).
+As mentioned above, at the time that our surgery coordinator schedules your knee replacement she will also be scheduled an in depth preoperative history and physical examination with my Physician's Assistant, Michelle Moore (Shelley).
 This appointment typically occurs 3-4 weeks prior to your surgery date, and we do encourage you to bring a spouse, family member or friend with you to this appointment if you would like to involve them in your care.
-Michelle will be involved in your whole surgical experience as she is my operative assistant during surgery.
-She will also be involved in your post-operative care and will also be seeing you during various clinic follow up visits.
+Michelle will be involved in your whole surgical experience as she is my operative assistant during surgery, she is involved in your post-operative care and will also be seeing you during various clinic follow up visits.
 At your pre-surgery appointment Michelle will ensure that you are medically and surgically prepared for surgery, and that all of your questions have been answered.
-You will understand what will happen just prior to surgery, during surgery, during your stay in the hospital, and after your discharge from the hospital.
-You should bring copies of your medical and/ or cardiac preoperative evaluation and dental evaluation to this appointment if they have not already been faxed to our office.
+She will help you understand what will happen just prior to surgery, during surgery, during your stay in the hospital, and after your discharge from the hospital.
+You should bring copies of your medical and/or cardiac preoperative evaluation and dental evaluation to this appointment if they have not already been faxed to our office.